Difference Between HMO and PPO: Everything You Need to Know

 - February 14: Medicare Advantage disenrollment period ends on this day.
 This is the last day that you can switch back to the Original Medicare plan and add a Part D Prescription Drug Plan.

 If you would like to learn more about HMO and PPO insurance, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.